 Story Time at The Story Shop is every Friday and Saturday at 10:30 am.
 Story Time is a free event, but you will want to stick around and explore the magical Story Shop which has its own wardrobe that opens into Narnia!

 The Fox Tale Book Shoppe Story Time – (Woodstock)

 The Fox Tale Shoppe also offers free storytime for kids.
-The Fox Tale Story Time is every Saturday at 11 am.
+The Fox Tale Story Time is on Saturdays at 11 am.
 The Fox Tale Shoppe is a classic, independently-owned bookstore located in the heart of Woodstock.

 The Wren’s Nest – (Atlanta)

 Explore history and literature with your children at The Wren’s Nest in Atlanta.
 The Wren’s Nest is the historic home of Joel Chandler Harris, creator of the famous Brer Rabbit Tales.
-Known for its amazing storytellers, The Wren’s Nest offers storytelling every Saturday at 1 p.m.
-House tours are available before and after the storytelling from 11 am – 3 pm.
-Admission to the museum is $8-$12.
+Known for its amazing storytellers, The Wren’s Nest presents a weekly storytelling hour on Saturdays, allowing visitors to hear the tales in the spirit of their original form.